Kurt Vonnegut famously advised writers: Characters must want something, even if it’s just a glass of water.

 It’s the scientific technique of the variable, with third time lucky.

-If somebody fails twice, in similar circumstances, there’s going to be more tension and drama when he tries the third time because we’ve already seen him fail and know it can happen.
-We know what doesn’t work, we know the situation; now we’re focusing on what he’s doing differently this time.
+If somebody fails twice, in similar circumstances, there’s going to be more tension and drama when they try the third time because we’ve already seen them fail and know it can happen.
+We know what doesn’t work, we know the situation; now we’re focusing on what they’re doing differently this time.
 We’re aware of the pattern, the apparent rules, and are concentrating on the one thing that changes.

 Instead of two repetitions, you can use the Rule of Three.

 The first time the bell coincides with the painful electric shock, you’re too busy being shocked to notice.